 Following Donato's departure in 2004, another Babson hockey alumnus, Jamie Rice '90, took over as head coach of the program.
 Rice's squad enjoyed immediate success, going 20-5-3 in 2004-05 behind ECAC East Goalie of the Year Craig Weiner and All-American defenseman Tom Sullivan.
 After posting 17 more wins in 2005-06, the Beavers went 18-10-1, won their third ECAC East Championship, and returned to the NCAA Tournament in 2006-07.
 All-New England forward Brad Baldelli was one of the team's top forces on the ice that season, while Rice garnered New England Coach of the Year honors.

 Babson made history again in 2008-09, when the Beavers became the first seventh seed in ECAC East Tournament history to win the league championship.
 As a result, the team earned the program's 14th bid to the NCAA Tournament.
+Following back-to-back appearances in the league championship game in 2010 and 2011, Babson earned their fifth conference title and went back to the NCAA Tourney in 2013, advancing to the National Quarterfinals for the second time in seven years.

 - 2011-12 - Roster | Schedule and Results | News Releases | Stats